A modern guide to stepping up your job interviewing game.

 How to ensure the right result after the interview in 3 steps.

-As interviews are so important, people share their experiences of them with their friends, family and anyone who will listen - and as we often remind ourselves, the world is small and reputations are long.
+As job interviews are so important, people share their experiences of them with their friends, family and anyone who will listen - and as we often remind ourselves, the world is small and reputations are long.
 How you handle everything from the first invite to the final call will affect how people inside and outside your company perceive your Employer Brand.

-After you’ve reviewed all the applications with your hiring team (the people with whom you’re responsible for filling this specific job opening) and made a final selection, it’s time to start interviewing!
+After you’ve reviewed all the applications with your hiring team (the people with whom you’re responsible for filling this specific job opening) and made a final selection, it’s time to start job interviewing!
 The more preparation you do, the better the results you’ll get in the interview.

 Based on your job brief you create a scorecard, a simple overview where you can score all candidates on skills, values, motivation and everything else you think is important for the job.
-Make sure to include all stages of your interview process (assignments and interview rounds) in your scorecard, so you have an overview of all your team's findings when you compare candidates.
+Make sure to include all stages of your interview process (assignments and interview rounds) in your interview scorecard, so you have an overview of all your team's findings when you compare candidates.

-Note: Don't use your scorecard during the interview, that's where the interview checklist comes in.
+Note: Don't use your interview scorecard during the interview, that's where the interview checklist comes in.
 More about that below.

-Things you might want to include:
+Things you might want to include in your job interviewing checklist:

 • Introduction to the company